 FIRST STOP

 The town of Cotignola is known as “The town of the Righteous Ones” because, between autumn 1943 and spring 1945, a number of Jewish families fleeing racial persecution found refuge there.
-All were saved from extermination thanks to a protection system that proved unique in Italy.
+All were saved from extermination thanks to a protection system unique in Italy.
 A “system” made up of supportive families and municipal officials, who organised a real “network” made up of shelters and the supply of false documents that saved Jews, fugitives and politically persecuted people.

-Starting from Piazzale della Pace in front of the Pio Suffragio church dedicated to the Fallen of all wars, where three large panels display photos of the destruction of the city, you can enter the Varoli Museum.
-This museum is dedicated to the artist Luigi Varoli “Righteous among the Nations”: on the second floor there is a section devoted to the Righteous ones with David Loom’s Frame room, an evocative installation of archive photos that appear like ghosts in the dark, together with historical documentation, publications and audiovisual material.
+Starting from Piazzale della Pace in front of the Pio Suffragio church dedicated to the Fallen of all wars where three large panels display photos of the destruction of the city, you can enter in Casa Varoli.
+It’s dedicated to the artist Luigi Varoli “Righteous among the Nations”: there is a section devoted to the Righteous ones with David Loom’s Frame room, an evocative installation of archive photos that appear like ghosts in the dark, together with historical documentation, publications and audiovisual material.

-Proceeding towards the Senio river, in front of the bridge, is the Parco della Resistenza (Resistance Park), with the Monument dedicated to the allied soldiers from New Zealand who freed Cotignola; the memorial plaque of the “Bandiera Bianca” operation is on the back.
+Proceeding towards the Senio river, in front of the bridge, there is the Parco della Resistenza (Resistance Park), with the Monument dedicated to the allied soldiers from New Zealand who freed Cotignola; the memorial plaque of the “Bandiera Bianca” operation is on the back.

 The murals along the Senio embankment were created in spring 2021 by the street artist About Ponny, on the occasion of the celebrations “Nel Senio della Memoria“.